-The Committee also considered the CGP's statement that there is no evidence to suggest the superiority or inferiority of a 200 mg flat dose of pembrolizumab versus the dose of 2 mg/kg based on body weight that was previously administered in initial pembrolizumab trials. pERC noted that the flat dose will result in larger doses and greater costs for some patients without evidence of improved effectiveness of pembrolizumab. pERC acknowledged and agreed with the CGP that it is reasonable that pembrolizumab be administered at a dose of 2 mg/kg up to a total dose amount of 200 mg (dose capped at 200 mg).
+The Committee also considered the CGP's statement that there is no evidence to suggest the superiority or inferiority of a 200 mg flat dose of pembrolizumab versus the dose of 2 mg/kg based on body weight that was previously administered in initial pembrolizumab trials. pERC noted that the flat dose will result in larger doses and greater costs for some patients without evidence of improved effectiveness of pembrolizumab. pERC acknowledged and agreed with the CGP that it is reasonable that pembrolizumab be administered at a dose of 2 mg/kg up to a total dose amount of 200 mg, after which a dose cap of the 200 mg dose could be administered.